KhattabTech/KhattabTech/README.md

 ## About Me
 - 🌟 Passionate about creating interactive web applications.
-- 🔧 Currently enhancing my skills in React and Node.js.
+- 🔧 Currently enhancing my skills in React and TypeScript.
 - 💬 Feel free to ask me anything about frontend development!
-- 📫 You can reach me at: mo7amed.s4mir@gmail.com.
+- 📫 You can reach me at: mohamed.khattab@example.com.
 - 🎉 A fun fact about me: I love playing video games in my free time!

 ## GitHub Stats